kanav99/analyto/README.md

 Personally Hosted Analytics system for small projects

+## Dependencies
+You need the accounts of the following services and get the respective keys
+1. Firebase (Private access key)
+2. MapBox (API Key)
+3. IPStack (API Key)

 ## Setup Instructions
 1. Copy `config.json.example` as `config.json` and edit accordingly.
 2. In `client.js` edit the third last line with the domain of the analytics server